kilca/kilca/README.md

 Hey !
-I'm Kilian, an engineer in computer science and a big fan of Fullstack dev & Game engines.
+I'm Kilian, a computer science engineer and a big fan of Fullstack dev & Game engines.

 ### Web